Rowan County Jail's COVID-19 outbreak grows to largest yet - Salisbury Post

 Rowan County Jail’s COVID-19 outbreak grows to largest yet

-SALISBURY — With dozens of inmates testing positive, the Rowan County Jail is in the midst of its largest COVID-19 outbreak,
+SALISBURY — With dozens of inmates testing positive, the Rowan County Jail is in the midst of its largest COVID-19 outbreak.

 Sheriff Kevin Auten said there are about 49 cases at the jail and that there’s no way to determine if the outbreak started with inmates or staff.
 Positive tests started three weeks ago and most of the cases are inmates — 13 of which have been admitted to the jail in the previous two weeks.